Dr. Chacko Featured on the Cover of

 Call Dr. Thomas Chacko today to make sure that you are using the correct allergy treatment to best suit your allergy symptoms.
 Call us today at 678-668-4688.

 To learn more about allergy treatment plans and/or to begin the process of creating one to combat your own allergy, request an appointment.
-Chacko Allergy, Asthma and Sinus Center has five locations in and around the Atlanta, Georgia area to serve you – Alpharetta, Atlanta, Cumming, Duluth or Johns Creek.
+Chacko Allergy, Asthma and Sinus Center has six locations in and around the Atlanta, Georgia area to serve you – Alpharetta, Atlanta, Canton, Cumming, Duluth or Johns Creek.